RetoSchmucki/climateExtract/README.md

 > Note shorter time-series are also available [Copernicus Climate](https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles)

 #### News

+* 14/04/2024 ("Caostal-Rose")

+  - Updated to E-OBS v30.0 (September 2024)
+    1. extending data from January 1950 to June 2024
+    2. fixed spatial misalignment in output raster
 * 24/04/2024 ("Roman-Rose")

   - Updated to E-OBS v29.0 (March 2024)
     1. extending data from January 1950 to December 2023
     2. fixed bug small negative values in ggd "be" method
 * 07/11/2023 ("Mountain-Rose")

   - Updated to E-OBS v28.0 (Oct 2023)
     1. extending data from January 1950 to June 2023
     2. fully update to the `terra` package
     3. included the `geodata` package
     4. removed former dependency to the `zoo` package

-* 30/04/2023 ("Witty-Rose")
-  - Updated to E-OBS v27.0 (April 2023)
-    1. extending data from January 1950 to December 2022

-* 16/06/2022 ("Curious-Rose")
-  - Updated to E-OBS v25.0 (June 2022)
-    1. extending data from January 1950 to December 2021
-    2. Fixed a bug in GDD producing NA when minimum and maximum temperatures were the same.

 #### Installation